 Academic departments may offer a student the option to learn via independent study.
-An independent study covers a topic of interest to the student and may involve research, and/or extensive work outside of a classroom.
+An independent study covers a topic of interest to the student and may involve research, and/ or extensive work outside of a classroom.
 Such an option is identified as Independent Study, Independent Research, or Individual Study.
 This option is not available for a current course that is not already identified as Independent Study/Topics.
 Students with time conflicts between courses will complete a Time Conflict contract.

-An independent study must be agreeable to the faculty member, the student, department chair, associate dean, and provost when applicable.
-Students will obtain an Independent Study/Independent Arrangement contract in the Office of the Registrar.
+An independent study must be agreeable to the faculty member, the student, Department Chair, Dean, and Provost when applicable.
+Students will obtain an Independent Study/Independent Arrangement contract on the Office of the Registrar, Inside Heidelberg website.